azizamirsaidova/azizamirsaidova/README.md

 Currently exploring/working/experimenting,
 - areas to improve Question Answering Systems
 - learning more about Information Extraction methods that can be used in text analysis
-- also exploring/reading papers about graph representation learning
+- also exploring/reading papers about Graph Representation Learning

 I'm also looking for a ml/nlp engineer roles where I can get involved in interesting projects and learn more.
 So, if you are hiring, visit my [page](https://azizamirsaidova.github.io) for more info on my past projects.